Bounds of Validity for Bifurcations of Equilibria in a Class of Networked Dynamical Systems: Background

 \subsection{Bounds of Validity for \LSR{}}

-A key limitation of \LSR{} is that the equivalence between the reduced bifurcation equations and the equilibria of the original high-dimensional system holds only locally.
-Consequently, the analysis of bifurcations leveraging this reduction method is valid only in a small neighborhood of the singular point.
-Understanding the extent of these neighborhoods is crucial for evaluating the robustness of conclusions drawn from analysis of the reduced equations.
-To address this limitation, in previous work we derived a general bound of validity for \LSR{} in systems of ordinary differential equations \cite{gupta2024estimates}.
+A key limitation of \LSR{} is that the equivalence between the reduced bifurcation equations and the equilibria of the original system holds only locally, restricting the validity of analysis based on this reduction to a neighbourhood of the singular point.
+Quantifying this neighbourhood is crucial for evaluating the robustness of conclusions drawn from the reduced equations.
+To address this limitation, in previous work we derived a general bound of validity for \LSR{} for bifurcations of equilibria in systems of ordinary differential equations \cite{gupta2024estimates}.
 In this section we summarize our recent result.